 Controlling our body motion in space presupposes the existence of reference systems.
 Body stabilization requires the appreciation of separation between the current position and a certain reference position (Paillard, 1971).

-References influencing our skiing posture may come from:
+Other references influencing our skiing posture may come from:

 - Information about our head, arms and hands positioning (bones direction).